LucasDelfino92/morrowindsharp/readme.md

 ### Do you have a Patreon I can contribute to?

 No. I'm always open to be given a game as a gift from my [**GOG Wishlist**](https://www.gog.com/u/Lucas9/wishlist), though.
-We (Argentina) are charged an extra 80% (give or take) for purchasing foreign products, and it adds up over time.
+Argentina charges an extra 80% on purchasing foreign products, so you can imagine it adds up over time.